Teun/SnappetChallenge/README.md

 mysql -u root -p < setup_database.sql
 ```

-- And just load the csv into our brand new table and delete the data after '2015-03-24 11:30'.
+- And just load the csv into our brand new table and delete the data after '2015-03-24 11:30' (was specified on the assignment that today is 24-03-2015 at 11:30).

 ```bash
 mysqlimport --ignore-lines=1 --fields-terminated-by=, --local -u root -p Snappet Students.csv mysql> Delete from Students where SubmitDateTime > '2015-03-24 11:30';
 ```

-Now you have our database, table and stored procedure created
+Now you have the database, table and stored procedure created

 ## Backend

 The backend is based on .NET Core 2.0.
-You'll need to have it installed.
-After that you have to run:
+You'll need to have it installed in order to run the backend.
+After installation process, just run:

 ```bash
 cd backend